-If you came here looking for our advice on creating team players, you are most likely in the midst of one of two given scenarios: either newly added member of your team displays a certain behavior and has trouble fitting in, or you have taken over someone else’s team and realized that there is an individual whose behavior is very destructive for team morale.
+If you came here looking for our advice on creating team players, you are most likely in the midst of one of two given scenarios: either a newly added member of your team displays a certain negative behavior and has trouble fitting in, or you have taken over someone else’s team and realized that there is an individual whose behavior is negatively impacting the team's morale.

 The best case scenario is to get a new culture-fit employee who will start contributing to the system in no time, while the worst case scenario is having to handle a dreaded toxic coworker.
 However, most of the time you will be faced with “difficult employees” - employees who just need a little “push” to become valuable members of the team.

 9 types of difficult employees and how to handle them

 The Victim is the least accountable individual on the team, who denies any responsibility, claiming that whatever happened is not their fault.
 Excuses may vary from “I was given an unclear task,” to “it’s hot outside and the AC was on for only a couple of hours.”